plasticityai/magnitude/README.md

 vectors = Magnitude("/path/to/vectors.magnitude")
 ```

 If needed, and included for convenience, you can also open a `.bin`, `.txt`, `.vec` file directly with Magnitude.
 This is, however, less efficient and very slow for large models as it will convert the file to a `.magnitude` file on the first run into a temporary directory.
 The temporary directory is not guaranteed to persist and does not persist when your computer reboots.
-You should [pre-convert `.bin`, `.txt`, `.vec` with `python -m pymagnitude.converter`](#file-format-and-converter) typically for faster speeds, but this feature is useful for one-off use-cases.
+You should [pre-convert `.bin`, `.txt`, `.vec` files with `python -m pymagnitude.converter`](#file-format-and-converter) typically for faster speeds, but this feature is useful for one-off use-cases.
 A warning will be generated when instantiating a Magnitude object directly with a `.bin`, `.txt`, `.vec`.
 You can supress warnings by setting the  `supress_warnings` argument in the constructor to `True`.

 ---------------